 - Create a managed image of a generalized VM in Azure.

-- Automatically, as part of the host pool setup process.
+- Automatically, as part of the host pool setup process in the Azure portal.

-- Programmatically, with Azure CLI, PowerShell, or REST API.
+- Programmatically, with Azure CLI or Azure PowerShell.

 To simplify user access rights during initial development and testing, Azure Virtual Desktop supports Azure Dev/Test pricing.
 If you deploy Azure Virtual Desktop in an Azure Dev/Test subscription, end users may connect to that deployment without separate license entitlement in order to perform acceptance tests or provide feedback.

-There are several network requirements you'll need to meet to successfully deploy Azure Virtual Desktop.
-This lets users connect to their virtual desktops and remote apps while also giving them the best possible user experience.
+There are several network requirements you need to meet to successfully deploy Azure Virtual Desktop.
+This lets users connect to their desktops and applications while also giving them the best possible user experience.

 Users connecting to Azure Virtual Desktop securely establish a reverse connection to the service, which means you don't need to open any inbound ports.
 Transmission Control Protocol (TCP) on port 443 is used by default, however RDP Shortpath can be used for managed networks and public networks that establishes a direct User Datagram Protocol (UDP)-based transport.

-To successfully deploy Azure Virtual Desktop, you'll need to meet the following network requirements:
+To successfully deploy Azure Virtual Desktop, you need to meet the following network requirements:

-You'll need a virtual network for your session hosts.
+You need a virtual network and subnet for your session hosts.
 If you create your session hosts at the same time as a host pool, you must create this virtual network in advance for it to appear in the drop-down list.
 Your virtual network must be in the same Azure region as the session host.

-Make sure this virtual network can connect to your domain controllers and relevant DNS servers if you're using AD DS or Azure AD DS, since you'll need to join session hosts to the domain.
+Make sure this virtual network can connect to your domain controllers and relevant DNS servers if you're using AD DS or Microsoft Entra Domain Services, since you need to join session hosts to the domain.